leventkoybasi/nodejs-hw-mongodb/README.md

 ## Notes

-- This project uses **Bun** for faster runtime and dependency management.
+- The project offers a fast and modern development experience with **Bun**.
-- MongoDB is used as the database, and all models are defined using **Mongoose**.
+- All models are defined using **Mongoose**.
-- The project is designed with scalability and maintainability in mind, following modern best practices.
+- The codebase is designed for scalability and maintainability.
+- Error handling and logging are managed centrally.
+- Advanced API features make it suitable for real-world applications.